 The Blaurock Café: The Blaurock is owned by CMUSC and managed by a team of students chosen and affirmed by CMUSC.
 The management team includes a Finance Manager in charge of keeping the café fiscally on track, a Human Resource Manager in charge of overseeing volunteer baristas, an Operations Manager in charge of keeping the Blaurock ship-shape and running smoothly, and a Marketing Manager in charge of product advertising.
 Completing the team are the dozens of volunteers who pick up shifts each week to keep North Side cozy and caffeinated.
 Watch for volunteer sign-up sheets at the beginning of each semester!

-Volunteer Tutoring (PAL): For the past several years CMU student volunteers have been donating their time to help classmates with homework, essay writing, test prep, and more through a student collective called PAL [Peer Assisted Learning].
+Peer Assisted Learning (PAL): CMU students volunteer their time to help classmates with homework, essay writing, test prep, and more through a student collective called PAL [Peer Assisted Learning].
 Volunteering with PAL can be a brilliant way to improve your own academic skills, network study partners for exam season, and boost your mental health.
-Take it from us, the best way to learn is to teach, and nothing puts you back in perspective like helping others through their struggles and frustrations. .
+Take it from us, the best way to learn is to teach, and nothing puts you back in perspective like helping others through their struggles and frustrations.

 Residence Assistants (RAs): RAs are so much more than floor-supervisors; they are a core element of student life.
 RAs are caring, open, fun-loving people who love God and serving others, and they are residence students' go-to people for help, information, etc. RAs also bring an element of fun to the res-life experience by planning floor events throughout the year, such as potlucks, outings, seasonal festivities, and more.